 All breeder flocks and commercial production flocks are included in the surveillance programme.
-All breeder flocks are certified and the sampling is in accordance with Table 1.
+All breeder flocks are sampled in accordance with Table 1.
 All layer flocks are sampled twice during the rearing period and every 15 weeks during the egg laying period (Table 1), whilst broiler flocks and flocks of turkeys, ducks and geese other than breeders are sampled one to three weeks before slaughter (Table 1).
 Result of the testing must be available before slaughter so actions can be taken in positive flocks.